 The deadline situation

-If you missed it: late filers pay up to 50% extra on the filing fee.
-Not filing at all can cost you up to 2% of annual gross revenue or ₦10 million — whichever is higher.
-Those numbers come directly from the NDPA.
+If you missed it: late filers pay up to 50% extra on the filing fee under the GAID.
+Not filing at all can cost a controller of major importance whichever is higher of ₦10 million or 2% of annual gross revenue for the preceding year, under section 48 of the NDPA.

 My advice if you're late: file anyway.
 The penalty for late filing is manageable.
 The penalty for non-filing is not.